 The band will be touring to support the album (in fact, with luck I will be seeing them tomorrow night).
 I heartily suggest that you check out their tour schedule.
 If they come anywhere within striking distance, go see them.
 I am betting they put on as good a show as they do on the album.
 If so, it will be a barnburner.

-In the meantime, check out their web page.
+In the meantime, check out their website.
 They even have a player on it with their previous album loaded and ready for listening.
-If you have any interest at all in swing/rock/fifties/early-sixties etc., you might well be glad you did.
+If you have any interest at all in swing/rock/'50s/early-'60s etc., you might well be glad you did.